 When you find that you have a mouse or a mice infestation, the first job is to get rid of them all!
-The second job, which is just as important, is to get rid of mice urine odor, along with and feces that the mice may have left behind.
+The second job, which is just as important, is to understand how to get rid of mouse urine smell, along with any droppings that the mice will have left behind.

 It is vital that you clean up to ensure that you and your family remain in good health.

 If you still have mice in your home, or in your attic then you will first need to understand where to place the mouse traps for effective capture.

 Get rid of the urine, get rid of the smell.